 However, not everyone will experience the same reactions or side effects to zolpidem, nor the same degree of dependence and withdrawal.
 This leads to the conclusion that there are more factors that influence a person’s likeliness of developing addiction.
 Some of those factors include:

-Trauma experienced at a young age – Including psychological trauma, abuse, loss of a loved one, high stress living environment, and/or dysfunctional family dynamics.
+Trauma experienced at a young age: People who go through trauma are more susceptible to addiction than others; this includes psychological trauma, abuse, loss of a loved one, high stress living environment, and/or dysfunctional family dynamics.

-Your individual biological makeup – Some people experience super-sensitivity to the rewards of drugs or to “the way the drug makes you feel.”
+Your individual biological makeup: Some people experience super-sensitivity to the rewards of drugs like zolpidem or to “the way the drug makes you feel.”
+These individual drug reactions make some people more likely to become addicted than others.

 There are a lot more factors that can be the causes of addiction.
 The above items are some of the most commonly reported reasons by people seeking addiction treatment in most cases.
 But, regardless of what lead you to addiction, achieving recovery requires professional treatment for addiction, dependence, or withdrawal…even for those with no history of addiction or clinical use of other drugs.